argoproj/argo-rollouts/docs/features/experiment.md

 running ephemeral ReplicaSets, the Experiment CRD can launch AnalysisRuns alongside the ReplicaSets.
 Generally, those AnalysisRun is used to confirm that new ReplicaSets are running as expected.

-A Service routing traffic to the Experiment ReplicaSet is generated if either:
+A Service routing traffic to the Experiment ReplicaSet is also generated.
-- the experiment template is weighted;
-- the experiment template explicitly defines the `service` property.

 ## Use cases of Experiments